honeybox-boutique/django-ecommerce/README.md

      emails
           can we just attach images to emails and send them without worry?
-Have read warnings about transactional emails getting blocked by gmail servers. why would we use email sending service like mailchimp? shipping
+Have read warnings about transactional emails getting blocked by gmail servers. why would we use email sending service like mailchimp? image/static content delivery optimization
-          make multi-shipment orders possible (will require saleid to be editable for shipment on admin site) do error handling
-     image/static content delivery optimization
           inform me of best practices in django with AWS s3